sstojos/Case/README.md

 ### Top part

-Top part is made by case_base that is cut by case_cut.
+Top part is made by module case_base that is cut by module case_cut.